 Comes once and a while an image like this one, and what to do?
 The right hindwing of this Dusky-blue Groundstreak butterfly?
 Beyond beautiful, I believe.
 What should we do, share it or not?

-I share it with you, for even in the challenging light of a cloudy National Butterfly Center, Mission, Texas morning, I LOVE the work G-d’s done here, with those reds, blues, blacks, tans, brown, white and oranges?
+I share it with you, for even in the challenging morning light of the cloudy National Butterfly Center, Mission, Texas near the border wall.
+I LOVE the work G-d’s done here, with those reds, blues, blacks, tans, brown, white and oranges?

 Share or not share?
 What think you?